Get A Free Initial Consultation: (954) 458-8655

 • Have handrails at a height of 34–38″ from the stair.

-According to the Broward County Housing Authority, housing inspectors will look for compliance with the following housing code regulations, among other regulations, related to stairs in a dwelling, when determining if the premises are safe and habitable:
+For example, in Broward County, the housing authority inspectors look for compliance with the following housing code regulations, among other regulations, related to stairs in a dwelling, when determining if the premises are safe and habitable:

 Building Exterior